 Sandia National Laboratories Microelectronics Equipment Technologist (Experienced) in Albuquerque, New Mexico

-- Planning and performing a variety of duties in the electronic, mechanical, electromechanical, or optical areas.
+- Planning and performing a variety of duties to preserve the capability and readiness of a set of semiconductor equipment.

 - Constructs, troubleshoots, calibrates, adjusts, tests, and maintains equipment, components, devices, or systems.